aanker/xwordlist/docs/help.md

 *  [Content Parsing](#content-parsing): take content from multiple sources and parse it into a normalized list of words.
 Grab all the words on a web page or limit to one ID, one or more classes and/or one or more HTML tags.
 Use a regex pattern to get rid of anything you don’t need.
 *  [Word Transformation](#word-transformation): refine your list into something you can paste directly into your construction software — alphabetized, deduped, properly cased and with all the extraneous words filtered out.

-Although `xwordlist` is a command line tool and all of its key functionality is available via command line options, it is often easier to use the [configuration file](#configuration-file) to enter a set of options before running the program with fewer or no command line options.
-Many of the [recipes provided on this site](/resources/#recipes) include options that you can paste directly into your configuration file to grab data off websites and start building word lists.

 ## Basic Example

 The easiest way to understand `xwordlist` is to walk through the example of getting a list of song titles, something you might want to do if you are building a themed puzzle about a particular musician.
 In this case, we’ll be grabbing a list of songs by Tom Petty from [this page on SongLyrics](https://www.songlyrics.com/tom-petty-lyrics/):